Book Review: Surfing Uncertainty

 Enough talk.
 Let’s give some examples.
 Most of you have probably seen these before, but it never hurts to remind:

 This demonstrates the degree to which the brain depends on top-down hypotheses to make sense of the bottom-up data.
 To most people, these two pictures start off looking like incoherent blotches of light and darkness.
 Once they figure out what they are (spoiler) the scene becomes obvious and coherent.
-According to the predictive processing model, this is how we perceive everything all the time – except usually the concepts necessary to make the scene fit together comes from our higher-level predictions instead of from clicking on a spoiler link.
+According to the predictive processing model, this is how we perceive everything all the time – except usually the concepts necessary to make the scene fit together come from our higher-level predictions instead of from clicking on a spoiler link.

 This demonstrates how the top-down stream’s efforts to shape the bottom-up stream and make it more coherent can sometimes “cook the books” and alter sensation entirely.
 The real picture says “PARIS IN THE THE SPRINGTIME” (note the duplicated word “the”!).
 The top-down stream predicts this should be a meaningful sentence that obeys English grammar, and so replaces the the bottom-up stream with what it thinks that it should have said.
 This is a very powerful process – how many times have I repeated the the word “the” in this paragraph alone without you noticing?